matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 a package…) belong together.
 - The higher the cohesion – the better, since high cohesion implies easier maintenance and debugging, greater code functionality and reusability.
-- The term cohesion is sometimes contrasted with the concept of coupling, and often, loose coupling of modules is related to high cohesion.
+- The term cohesion sometimes contrasted with the concept of coupling, and often, loose coupling of modules related to high cohesion.
 - Robustness - which could be defined as the ability of a computer system or algorithm to handle mistakes and malfunctions.